-This news is the result of the 6-year campaign led by Ian Priestner to re-open the station, he delivered a petition with 1200 signatures from local residents to the Eddisbury MP Antoinette Sandbach in July 2019 who was a strong supporter of the campaign.
-Antoinette, spokesperson for the Liberal Democrats in Eddisbury, commented: “The Times article re-affirms the need for us to re-open the station as quickly as possible.
-As we emerge from the Covid-19 lockdown reopening the station would be fantastic news both for the environment and the local economy as it efficiently connects residents to Chester, Crewe and further afield to Manchester, Birmingham and London.
-It will be a welcome boost for us all if this gets the go-ahead.”
+The 6-year campaign started by Ian Priestner gathered pace recently.
+Last year he delivered a petition with 1200 signatures from local residents to then Eddisbury MP Antoinette Sandbach in July 2019 who was a strong supporter of the campaign and who spoke up for the proposals in Westminster and with the Department of Transport.
+Antoinette, Liberal Democrat Parliamentary Spokesman in Eddisbury, commented: “The Times article highlights there is a good case for re-opening the station.
+As we emerge from the Covid-19 lockdown reopening the station would be fantastic news both for the environment and the local economy as it could efficiently connect residents to Chester, Crewe and further afield to Manchester, Birmingham and London.
+The new MP needs to work with the local council to secure adequate parking at the site. ”

-Ian Priestner commented: “The Campaign was always intended to bring together everyone in the region to re-open this valuable resource, with the support of The Cheshire & Warrington Local Enterprise Partnership I am pleased to see that Ed Timpson has built on our work leading to the bid for the Restoring Your Railway Ideas Fund.
-I will continue to be a vocal supporter of these efforts”.
+Ian Priestner commented: “The Campaign was always intended to bring together everyone in the region to re-open this valuable resource.
+With the support of The Cheshire & Warrington Local Enterprise Partnership I am pleased to see that Ed Timpson has added his voice to our work leading to the bid for the Restoring Your Railway Ideas Fund.
+I will continue to work with Antoinette Sandbach and others to be a vocal supporter of these efforts”.

 During the COVID-19 Crisis and as the Lockdown unwinds, we have suspended our in-person meetings and events but have plenty of online meetings and social events.
 These are open to Members, Registered Supporters and anyone who would like to attend.
 If you are not a member or registered supporter please get in touch for details of how to join our meetings.